Jesusdiazcienciadatos/ationetdocs/AN-Identification_Scenarios-Concepts.md

 The flag ```Use Driver Id as Driver Card Track``` parameter forces the system to pass the Driver ID prompt as a Secondary Track (secondary identification), instead of taking it as an information-only prompt.
 This is useful to implement a two-fold authentication on terminals that doesn't accept dual card-swipe.

 ### Enforced Vehicle-Driver relation
 Vehicle can be linked to one or more Drivers and viceversa from the Vehicle and Driver administration tools.
-When the Primary sub-account is linked to another, ATIOnet will automatically enforce a two-fold authentication, meaning that both the Vehicle and the Driver should be identified successfully at capture time and the relation must be satisfied in order to the the transaction approved.
+When the Primary sub-account is linked to another, ATIOnet will automatically enforce a two-fold authentication, meaning that both the Vehicle and the Driver should be identified successfully at capture time and the relation must be satisfied in order for the transaction to be approved.

 ## Use of PINs
 PINs are not an identification per-se, they are supporting mechanisms to validate that the individual present at capture time is rightfully in posession of the Vehicle and/or Driver ID numbers.
 Meaning that the actual data to be used as the record locators are the Vehicle ID or the Driver ID, the PINs only add a security layer on top of a solely manual entry.